hammelm/mempeek/README.md

 The result of *expression* is used as initial value for the variable when the "static" keyword is executed for the first time.

+        drop procedure
+        drop function()

+Functions and procedures cannot be redefined once they exist, but it is possible to remove an existing function or procedure with the "drop" command where *procedure* is the name of the procedure to be removed, and *function* is the name of the function to be removed.

 floating point numbers
 ----------------------